Fencing Classes

-Foil and epee fencing classes in Haverhill, MA for kids, teens, and adults, with a clear path from beginner lessons to recreational and competitive training.
+Foil and epee fencing classes in Haverhill, MA for kids, teens, and adults, with a clear pathway from beginner lessons to recreational and competitive training.

-Vivo Fencing Club teaches foil and epee to kids, teens, and adults in Haverhill, with beginner classes that make it easy to start and a clear path into recreational or competitive training.
-Families come here for serious coaching, practical guidance, and a club that feels welcoming from day one.
+Vivo Fencing Club teaches foil and epee to kids, teens, and adults in Haverhill, with a clear path from beginner classes to recreational and competitive training.
+New fencers get structured instruction and guidance, while more experienced students can keep building with serious coaching in a club that stays welcoming to families.

 Primary Demographic